HumanCompatibleAI/eirli/cloud/README.md

   dealing with a Ray cluster!
 Note that the `Dockerfile` has `DISPLAY=:0` baked into the environment config so that programs know to connect to this specific `Xvfb` server.
-- `ssh_deploy_key[.pub]`: a read-only GitHub deploy key for the `il-representations` repo.
-This is copied over to the Ray cluster so that the autoscaler can pull the code from GitHub.
-Unfortunately it is hard to make the Ray autoscaler directly copy code from your local machine to the Ray cluster, so using a committed deploy key is the easiest approach for now.